constantlyTiTi/StockWatch/Readme.md

 Implemented real-time data retrieval from third-party APIs, enhancing the application's ability to provide up-to-the-minute information for an improved user experience.

 ## Limitation
-There are limitations of API per second since it is using free real time data API.
+1. There are limitations of API per second since it is using free real time data API.
 Right now, only 8 Stocks are supported.
+2. The Company news can be retrieved from search box by Symbol (retrieve last 5 months news)

 ## Run locally
 ### back-end: